rrra/www/content/post/2018/the-doctor-is-in-podcast-episode-58.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 58"
+title = "The Doctor is In: Field Day Antennas" aliases = [ "/post/2018/06/08/the-doctor-is-in-podcast-episode-58" ]

 +++
 Pick up some tips for your
 [Field Day Antennas](https://www.blubrry.com/arrl_the_doctor_is_in/33498188/field-day-antennas/)